Thru February 12, 2017

-Ross Hellwig is honored to be making his Lamb’s Players Theatre for The Explorers Club.
+Ross Hellwig Ross Hellwig is honored to be returning to Lamb’s Players Theatre for The Explorers Club.
 Previous roles at Lamb’s include Percy in The Explorers Club, Bob in Beau Jest and Sharpe in Equivocation.
-SAN DIEGO: Who’s Afraid of Virginia Woolf? (starring Robert and Deborah Gilmour Smyth at Intrepid Theatre Company), Vincent in Brixton, Macbeth, Don Juan, Antony & Cleopatra, The Comedy of Errors, The Winter’s Tale, As You Like It (The Old Globe); King o’ the Moon (North Coast Rep); Edward II (Diversionary Theatre).
-EUROPE: Cat on a Hot Tin Roof (Vienna’s English Theatre).
-NATIONAL TOUR: RFK: The Journey to Justice (LA Theatre Works).
-WEST COAST: A Midsummer Night’s Dream, Henry V, Richard III, Measure for Measure, Twelfth Night, Antony & Cleopatra, Romeo & Juliet, Much Ado About Nothing, The Comedy of Errors, The Winter’s Tale, Macbeth, All’s Well That Ends Well (Kingsmen Shakespeare Company); Abigail/1702 (International City Theater); The Liar, The Lion in Winter (Ensemble Theatre Company of Santa Barbara); Crimes of the Heart (Rubicon Theatre Company); The Rainmaker (A Noise Within); Photograph 51 (The Fountain Theatre, LA Theatre Works, B Street Theatre.
-ELSEWHERE: Vienna’s English Theatre, Pittsburgh Public Theatre, B Street Theatre, Southwest Shakespeare Company, Pittsburgh Irish & Classical Theatre, Thin Air Theatre Company, Mill Mountain Theatre, Pennsylvania Shakespeare Festival, Theatreworks USA.
+SAN DIEGO: Who’s Afraid of Virginia Woolf?
+(Intrepid Theatre Company), Vincent in Brixton, Macbeth, Don Juan, Antony and Cleopatra, The Comedy of Errors, The Winter’s Tale, As You Like It (The Old Globe Theatre); King o’ the Moon (North Coast Rep); Edward II (Diversionary Theatre).
+WEST COAST: Kingsmen Shakespeare Company, International City Theater, Ensemble Theatre Company of Santa Barbara, Rubicon Theatre Company, A Noise Within, The Fountain Theatre, LA Theatre Works, B Street Theatre.
+ELSEWHERE: Vienna’s English Theatre, Pittsburgh Public Theatre, Southwest Shakespeare Company, Pittsburgh Irish & Classical Theatre, Thin Air Theatre Company, Mill Mountain Theatre, Pennsylvania Shakespeare Festival, Theatreworks USA.
 FILM: The Selling.
 TELEVISION: Numb3rs, Law & Order: SVU, Guiding Light.
 EDUCATION: MFA – The Old Globe/USD Graduate Theatre Program; BFA – The University of Arizona.

 Erika Beth Phillips